manojmj92/subtitle-downloader/README.md

 * Press `Command + S` to save it and give some name like "Download Subtitle"

-* Now, Right click the movie file (not the movie folder).
-You can also select multiple files.
-Click Services -> Download Subtitle
+* Now, Right click the movie file/folder(s) and Click Services -> Download Subtitle

 #####Linux (Tested on Debian Based):
-*Install python
+* Install python

-*Go to ~/.gnome2/nautilus-scripts folder and add Subtitles_in_english.sh in the folder.
+* Go to ~/.gnome2/nautilus-scripts folder and add Subtitles\_in\_english.sh in the folder

-*The path for Subtitle_downloader.py is hardcoded to Desktop ...U can change it accordingly.
+* The path for Subtitle_downloader.py is hardcoded to Desktop...
+You can change it accordingly

-*Now Right Click on the movie file (not the movie folder).
-You can also select multiple files.
-Click Services -> Subtitles_in_english.
+* Now Right Click on the movie file/folder(s) and Click Services -> Subtitles\_in\_english

 ![ScreenShot](https://cloud.githubusercontent.com/assets/1637697/3078931/1a693b9a-e487-11e3-8d51-64dce970ad9d.gif)

-Voila. the .srt subtitle file will be created right next to your movie file.
+Voila!
+The .srt subtitle file will be created right next to your movie file.

 Enjoy the show!